The Problem of Divine Hiddenness

 The Demographic Challenge

-The argument gains additional force from the demographics of religious belief.
-Belief in God correlates strongly with geography, culture, and upbringing - not with sincerity of seeking.
+Belief in the theistic God correlates overwhelmingly with geography and culture, not with sincerity of seeking.
 A person born in Saudi Arabia is overwhelmingly likely to be Muslim.
 A person born in India is overwhelmingly likely to be Hindu.
-A person born in secular Northern Europe is overwhelmingly likely to be nonreligious.
-If a loving God were providing evidence of his existence to sincere seekers, we would expect belief to be distributed by sincerity, not by birthplace.
+A person born in Scandinavia is among the least likely in the world to believe in a personal God.
+As Maitzen emphasized, this distribution is precisely what we would expect if religious belief is a product of cultural transmission rather than divine revelation.
+It is not what we would expect if a loving God were providing evidence to sincere seekers.
 The Argument from Inconsistent Revelations develops this geographic pattern further.

 Hiddenness and the Burden of Proof